Nine tips for responding to journalist enquiries

 To see a client’s comments in print or online is one of the main goals of PR professionals and can be the conclusion of a long pitch process or as a result of a quick response to a journalist’s enquiry.

-The ResponseSource Enquiry Service is a great way to find out what journalists are working on.
+The ResponseSource Journalist Enquiry Service is a great way to find out what journalists are working on.
 However, with other PR professionals trying to secure the same coverage for their clients, how do you ensure that your responses are the ones that are used?
 Here are a few ideas to help make sure that your replies land at the top of the pile.

 2. Be relevant.
 Read the request fully and provide relevant information.
 Do not try to pitch something different to what the journalist is asking for unless you can clearly explain a connection.
-Irrelevant responses is the most common complaint from journalists.
+Irrelevant responses are the most common complaint from journalists.

 3. Stop buzzing.
 Don’t respond with buzzwords or acronyms, and don’t use technical jargon unless you explain it succinctly.
 Avoid too much ‘chat’.
 Lead with the most relevant information first, then adding details or supporting points.